-Procedures to graduate in September
+1 Procedures to graduate in September

 To graduate in September of their final year, students must complete the following procedures in their final year.
-Please refer to the separately provided "Class Schedule" pamphlet for information on when these procedures must be carried out and their respective deadlines.
+The period and deadlines for the procedures are in the University Class Timetable on the university website.
+Please check there.